robweber/trash-panda/README.md

 The following attributes are useful, but not necessary, for any host definition:
 * id - defaults to a slugified version of the name (`my-web-server` in example), but can be set specifically using the id value
 * icon - a custom icon from [Material Design Icons](https://materialdesignicons.com/)
-* group - a way go group similiar devices, these are different than types. _Example:_ firewall and switch types could be part of an Infrastructure group.
+* group - a way go group similar devices, these are different than types. _Example:_ firewall and switch types could be part of an Infrastructure group.
 All devices are Ungrouped by default.
 * info - any additional information on this device you want displayed on the Dashboard page.
 * management_page - the full URL to web management for this device, if it exists
 * interval - the check interval, if different than the global value
 * service_check_attempts - how many service checks to confirm warning/critical states.
 Only needed if different than the global value.
 * ping_command - by default an ICMP ping command is sent to all hosts to verify they are online.
 This can be changed via a custom ping_command service to detect if the host is alive utilizing a different method.

+## Host Groups

+At first glance there are two ways to organize hosts, types and groups.
+These may sound interchangeable but there are subtle differences to each.
+A __Host Type__ is an inheritance mechanism for quickly templating and creating Host definitions.
+A type is best thought of as a parent template that pushes configuration options down to similar child devices.
+These options are things like icons, groups, and services.
+A __Host Group__ is a logical grouping of hosts for any purpose.
+They could share similar host types, or just be a part of a physical area or like purpose.
+Host groups are viewable in dashboards or via the API.

+As an example imagine host types such as a Firewall, Switch, NVR, and Cameras.
+Each has distinct attributes and service checks that don't necessarily overlap.
+From a grouping structure you could group all of these by location (Data Rack vs Remote) or by purpose (Infrastructure vs Surveillance).
+The type defines how the services are managed, the group defines how you want the hosts categorized or linked.

 ## Service Tags